 Here are some ways to plan for early retirement using an HSA:

 - Contribute the maximum annual amount and invest your HSA dollars early in your career if possible.
 This gives your money plenty of time to grow leading up to early retirement, helping you prepare for unpredictable medical expenses without draining your 401k.

 - Wait to reimburse yourself for past medical expenses if you can afford to pay out of pocket now.
 This can provide tax-free income early in retirement from your HSA, which helps offset the higher cost of health insurance during these “gap years.”

 . . .

-All in all, It’s worth taking the time to educate employees on the benefits of HSAs, along with other important financial wellness topics.
-If nothing else, it nudges them to consider all available health insurance offerings, rather than haphazardly deciding on their lunch break, the day before open enrollment closes.
+All in all, It’s worth taking the time to educate employees on the benefits of HSAs, along with other important financial wellbeing topics.
+It nudges them to consider all available health insurance offerings, rather than haphazardly deciding on their lunch break, the day before open enrollment closes.